 Transporting packages is what we do best, but we are more than a logistics partner.
 Our GoHelp, GoTeach, and GoGreen cornerstones are our DHL Cares foundation's way of supporting good causes and societal initiatives in the Benelux with funds, advice, resources, and the efforts of our people.
 By combining our strengths with those of our customers and partners, we are helping society move forward.

 Trees for all

 Each year, ten billion trees are cut down.
 This has a major impact on people, wildlife, and the climate.
 For this reason, DHL is creating a company forest.
-This will be close to home in Noord-Brabant and Limburg, but also far away in the Kibale National Park in Uganda.
+This will be close to home in Noord-Brabant and Limburg, but also far away in the Kibale National Park in Uganda and in het Bongo District in Ghana.
 We are doing this together with our partner Trees for All.